aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 #### Routes

-Let's define a new `Route` that tells the `AppRouter` to render our `App` component when the URL matches the root url `'/'`:
+Let's define a new `Route` that tells the `AppRouter` to render our `App` component when the URL matches the route url `'/'`:

 ```javascript
 const Root = ({ store }) => (